Guide to studying French

 French is an official language in 29 countries, including France, Canada, Switzerland, Monaco, Luxembourg, Senegal, Côte d’Ivoire, Haiti and Belgium.

-- Spoken by more than 290 million on five continents, French is a truly global language which is also the official language of many international organisations (such as the United Nations, the European Union, NATO and the World Trade Organization).
+Spoken by more than 290 million people over five continents, French is a truly global language.
+It's also the official language of many international organisations such as the United Nations, the European Union, NATO and the World Trade Organisation.

-- As part of your degree, you get to spend a year abroad (work placement, language assistantship or as a student at a French-speaking University) in order to refine your knowledge of the language and deepen your insights into the target culture.
+As part of your degree, you get to spend a year abroad (through a work placement, language assistantship or studying at a French-speaking university), where you'll refine your knowledge of the language and deepen your understanding of the culture.